 The Death of Vivek Oji by Akwaeke Emezi

-Nigerian-born writer, Akwaeke Emezi is back with her second adult novel, The Death of Vivek Oji.
-The vivid tale follows the tumultuous heart-wrenching story of a mother who finds her son’s lifeless body on her doorstep and moves backwards through time to recount the story of Vivek’s life and the mystery surrounding his death.
+Nigerian-born writer, Akwaeke Emezi is back with their second adult novel, The Death of Vivek Oji.
+The vivid tale follows the tumultuous heart-wrenching story of a mother who finds her daughter’s lifeless body on her doorstep and moves backwards through time to recount the story of Vivek’s life and the mystery surrounding her death.
 Out in November.

 Love in Colour by Bolu Babalola